General Modeling Guidelines

 - What is SAP LeanIX doing? — It supports the Business Capability “Information Technology”, which is part of “Information Management”.

 - How is SAP LeanIX being used? — It is embedded in the Business Context of the subtype Process.
-There it is part of “Planning and Controlling”, more specifically, the Process to “Implement Process”, within the sub-steps “1.
+There it is part of “Planning & Controlling”, more specifically, the Process to “Implementation Process”, within the sub-steps “1.
 Project Setup” and “4.
-Architecture Review”.
+Architecture Setup”.

 - Who is using SAP LeanIX? — “Headquarters”, “Australia” and “Brazil” use SAP LeanIX.